gordianknotC/nxp_note/aqueduct/auth/SetupAuth.md

 -   a password hash
 -   a salt used to generate the password hash

+A  `ResourceOwnerTableDefinition`  also has a  `ManagedSet`  of  `tokens`  for each token that has been granted on its behalf.

 The interface  `ManagedAuthResourceOwner<T>`  is a requirement that ensures the type argument is both a  `ManagedObject<T>`  and  `ResourceOwnerTableDefinition`, and serves no other purpose than to restrict  `ManagedAuthDelegate<T>`'s type parameter.

+This structure allows an application to declare its own 'user' type while still enforcing the needs of Aqueduct's OAuth 2.0 implementation.

+The  `managed_auth`  library also declares two  `ManagedObject<T>`  subclasses.  `ManagedAuthToken`  represents instances of authorization tokens and codes, and  `ManagedAuthClient`  represents instances of OAuth 2.0 clients.
+This means that an Aqueduct application that uses  `ManagedAuthDelegate<T>`  has a minimum of three database tables: users, tokens and clients.

+`ManagedAuthDelegate<T>`  will delete authorization tokens and codes when they are no longer in use.
+This is determined by how many tokens a resource owner has and the tokens expiration dates.
+Once a resource owner acquires more than 40 tokens/codes, the oldest tokens/codes (determined by expiration date) are deleted.
+Effectively, the resource owner is limited to 40 tokens.
+This number can be changed when instantiating  `ManagedAuthDelegate<T>`: